 Additionally, with our Pro Tier of our paid package, if you’re using any kind of contact forms, email signups, or WooCommerce or Easy Digital Downloads for your online sales, you’ll be tracking those instantly with just a few clicks.

 How Does That Code Track My Site Visitors?

 Google Analytics logs user behavior and other information of your site visitors.
 It does this through cookies and hits.

 A cookie is a small text file Google Analytics saves to a user’s browser cache, so GA can ‘remember’ what your visitors did.

-A hit is a bit of data that gets sent back to Google’s servers and logged in Google Analytics.
+A hit (Universal Analytics properties), or event (for Google Analytics 4 properties), is a bit of data that gets sent back to Google’s servers and logged in Google Analytics.